-After these leftover risotto cakes are dipped in egg and coated in an equal mixture of Italian-seasoned and panko breadcrumbs you’re all set to pan fry.
+After they’re dipped in egg and coated in an equal mixture of Italian-seasoned and panko breadcrumbs you’re all set to pan fry.
 They only take a few minutes per side, and are ready to eat right when they’re done.
 The coating becomes crisp and golden brown, with a melted cheese center that most certainly qualifies these risotto cakes as comfort food.
-You’ll want to make risotto much more often knowing you’ll have these leftover risotto cakes to look forward to!
+Judging by my experience, you’ll want to make risotto much more often knowing you’ll have these leftover risotto cakes to look forward to.

 How to Make Leftover Risotto Cakes